 recovered by a combination of these approaches, in which case Incremental Users would be charged according to the prevailing Reference Tariffs (as to that part of the capital expenditure constituted by an extension or expansion that is conforming capital expenditure, if any) plus, as applicable, a capital contribution and an approved surcharge; and

-MultinetAGN will notify the relevant Incremental Users of its choice between these approaches prior to the extension or expansion entering into service.
+Multinet will notify the relevant Incremental Users of its choice between these approaches prior to the extension or expansion entering into service.

-Where AGN recovers non-conforming capital expenditure by way of capital contribution, AGN will include the whole of the capital expenditure in the opening Capital Base for the next Access Arrangement Period and will also include the capital contribution (as a negative amount, so that AGN will not benefit by way of increased revenue).
+Where Multinet recovers non-conforming capital expenditure by way of capital contribution, Multinet will include the whole of the capital expenditure in the opening Capital Base for the next Access Arrangement Period and will also include the capital contribution (as a negative amount, so that Multinet will not benefit by way of increased revenue).

-Where AGN recovers non-conforming capital expenditure by way of a surcharge, AGN will include that part of capital expenditure that is conforming capital expenditure in the opening Capital Base for the next Access Arrangement Period and, as required by Rule 83(3), will not include the non-conforming capital expenditure that is, or is to be, recovered by way of the surcharge.
+Where Multinet recovers non-conforming capital expenditure by way of a surcharge, Multinet will include that part of capital expenditure that is conforming capital expenditure in the opening Capital Base for the next Access Arrangement Period and, as required by Rule 83(3), will not include the non-conforming capital expenditure that is, or is to be, recovered by way of the surcharge.

-Where a Network Service other than an Incremental Reference Service, is provided pursuant to an extension or expansion, AGN will negotiate the Charge in good faith with the relevant Network Users (subject to the relevant provisions of the National Gas Rules).
+Where a Network Service other than an Incremental Reference Service, is provided pursuant to an extension or expansion, Multinet will negotiate the Charge in good faith with the relevant Network Users (subject to the relevant provisions of the National Gas Rules).

 8.4 Un-reticulated Townships

-AGN’s policy for extensions to un-reticulated townships where the extension was not included in the calculation of the Reference Tariffs or the subject of a competitive tender is as follows:
+Multinet’s policy for extensions to un-reticulated townships where the extension was not included in the calculation of the Reference Tariffs or the subject of a competitive tender is as follows:

-Any proposal to reticulate a township, or request to AGN to consider reticulation of a township, will undergo an initial feasibility assessment.
+Any proposal to reticulate a township, or request to Multinet to consider reticulation of a township, will undergo an initial feasibility assessment.

-If the feasibility assessment indicates that the extension may be economic, AGN will conduct further investigation that may include proposals for the regulatory treatment of the extension project.
+If the feasibility assessment indicates that the extension may be economic, Multinet will conduct further investigation that may include proposals for the regulatory treatment of the extension project.

-AGN may approach the Regulator with details of the proposed extension with a view to agreeing on the regulatory treatment of the extension project.
+Multinet may approach the Regulator with details of the proposed extension with a view to agreeing on the regulatory treatment of the extension project.

 Where the agreed regulatory treatment is that the extension is, if it proceeds, to be covered by this Access Arrangement:

-MultinetAGN will be permitted to recover the Net Financing Costs incurred during the Access Arrangement Period in which the extension is commenced in Reference Tariffs to take effect in subsequent Access Arrangement Periods;
+Multinet will be permitted to recover the Net Financing Costs incurred during the Access Arrangement Period in which the extension is commenced in Reference Tariffs to take effect in subsequent Access Arrangement Periods;

 The Capital Base for the Access Arrangement Period commencing immediately after the commencement of the extension will be increased by the capital expenditure that is conforming capital expenditure;